mpnally/Terrifically-Simple-JSON/README.md

 The only requirements of Terrifically Simple JSON are that you follow the 3 constraints above, and use the `_id` property to express constraint #1 explicitly.

-The 3 constraints seem to imply that the media type is "just JSON", rather than a new data format built on top of it, but the use of `_id` implies a new media type, however minimal. registration is pending for `application/vnd.terrifically-simple+json`.
+The 3 constraints seem to imply that the media type is "just JSON", rather than a new data format built on top of it, but the use of `_id` implies a new media type, however minimal.
+Registration is pending for `application/vnd.terrifically-simple+json`.

 There is a slight generalization of the `_id` concept that allows arbitrary datatypes to be expressed in JSON in a consistent fashion.
 This generalization is expressed with the optional `_ref`, `_refNotation` properties.
 Terrifically Simple JSON